pratapppv/AROS/docs/index.md

 ### AROS's functionality

 AROS as it stands today is a minimalist OS which can boot up and execute an associated file which is attached with the OS during boot up.
-In terms of I/O AROS supports keyboard input and output to a VGA stule display.
-The code comprises with specific sections of x86 assembly which might not be compatible with all Intel and AMD based Laptops nd PC's.
+In terms of I/O AROS supports keyboard input and output to a VGA style display.
+The code comprises with specific sections of x86 assembly which might not be compatible with all Intel and AMD based Laptops and PC's.

 ### Disclaimer